Our Staff

 Fran (she/her) joined Prevention Action Alliance as assistant executive director in 2017 after enjoying a long-standing relationship with our agency, which included serving on committees and participating in our learning collaborative.
 In July 2020, the Board of Directors appointed her executive director.

 At Prevention Action Alliance, Fran supervises staff, assists in program and grant development, and represents our agency on various state and local committees, boards, and coalitions.
-She is an active member of ADAPAO, and the Ohio Fetal Alcohol Spectrum Disorders Steering Committee, as well as a member of the Coalition for Healthy Communities and the Ohio Prevention Advocacy Network.
-Additionally, Fran serves on RecoveryOhio’s Head Start Workgroup, the Governor’s School Safety Working Group, and the OhioMHAS Prevention and Wellness Roundtable and Youth-Led Prevention Leadership team.
+She is an active member of the Ohio Prevention Professionals Association, the Ohio Fetal Alcohol Spectrum Disorders Steering Committee, the Coalition for Healthy Communities, and the Great Lakes Prevention Technology Transfer Center Advisory Council.
+Additionally, Fran was appointed to the RecoveryOhio Advisory Council and serves on the Governor’s School Safety Working Group.

 Previously, Fran worked as the health and wellness manager for Stark County Mental Health and Addiction Recovery in Canton, where she coordinated Drug-Free Stark County, a Drug-Free Communities-funded substance misuse prevention coalition.
 Fran is an Ohio Certified Prevention Consultant and earned a bachelor’s degree in child and family ecology from the University of Akron and a Master of Public Health degree in health planning and administration from the University of Tennessee.

-Fran enjoys gardening, attending live concerts, spending time with family and traveling throughout the United States.
+Fran enjoys gardening, attending live concerts, spending time with family, and traveling throughout the United States.

 Alyce (she/her) joined Prevention Action Alliance as Resource Development Manager in 2021.
 With more than 10 years in prevention, Alyce has had the opportunity to develop and supervise after-school prevention programs as well as implement environmental prevention initiatives at the local and state level.